MeetPatel1056/WhatsApp-Automation/README.md

     options.device_name = "Your device ID"
     ```

-2. **Prepare the `usernames.txt` file:**

-    - Create a `usernames.txt` file in the same directory as your script.
-    - Add the names of the WhatsApp groups, each on a new line.
+Scripts

-1. Enter Group Names using Tkinter Script
+1. Enter Group Names Using Tkinter
 You can use a Tkinter-based GUI to enter the WhatsApp group names that you want to process.
-This script allows you to enter the names through a simple interface, and it will save them to the usernames.txt file.
+This script allows you to input the names through a simple interface, and it will save them to the usernames.txt file.

+Steps:

 Run the Tkinter script:

+bash
+Copy code
 tkinter_script.exe
 Enter the WhatsApp group names in the text area, each on a new line.

 Click the "Save" button to save the group names to usernames.txt.

-2. Select Data for Processing using Tkinter
+2. Select Data for Processing Using Tkinter
-A Tkinter-based GUI allows you to select the data that you want to process.
-This is useful if you want to selectively process certain groups or specific types of data and it file run automation.py programme automatically
+This Tkinter-based GUI allows you to select the data you want to process.
+You can selectively process certain groups or specific types of data.
+Once selections are made, the script will automatically run the automation.py program.

+Steps:

 Run the Tkinter selection script:

+bash
+Copy code
 tkinter_print.exe
 Select the group names or data types that you want to process.